lucylow/Deep-Learning-Mahjong---/README.md

 ## Mahjong [机器学习 深度学习 麻將]
 * 3 or 4 player draw-and-discard game
+* Match open pairs of identical tiles, remove from board, exposing the tiles under them for play - until all pairs of tiles have been removed from the board or no more exposed pairs remaining
 * Involves skill, strategy, calculation, and moderate degree of chance
 * 144 tiles based on Chinese characters and symbols